IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 1. Add a new constructor to the `DefaultFun` type in [`PlutusCore.Default.Builtins`](../plutus-core/src/PlutusCore/Default/Builtins.hs).
-In our example we will call this constructor `CubeInteger`.
-The functions in `DefaultFun` become accessible from Plutus Core via names obtained by converting the first character of their name to lower case, so in textual Plutus core our function will be called `cubeInteger`.
+In our example we will call this constructor `XorByteString`.
+The functions in `DefaultFun` become accessible from Plutus Core via names obtained by converting the first character of their name to lower case, so in textual Plutus core our function will be called `xorByteString`.

 2. Add a clause for the new function in the instances for `ToBuiltinMeaning` in [`PlutusCore.Default.Builtins`](../plutus-core/src/PlutusCore/Default/Builtins.hs):

     ```
-	toBuiltinMeaning CubeInteger =
+    toBuiltinMeaning XorByteString =
-	    makeBuiltinMeaning (\(n::Integer) -> n*n*n)
+        makeBuiltinMeaning
+            xorByteString
             mempty
+            where xorByteString a b =
+                      Data.ByteString.pack $ zipWith (Data.Bits.xor) (Data.ByteString.unpack a) (Data.ByteString.unpack b)
     ```

+    This assumes that the appropriate modules have been imported.
+The implementation is arguably incorrect since if the arguments have different lengths the trailing bytes in the longer argument will be ignored, but it serves to illustrate the process; a more robust implementation might perform a check that the inputs are the same length.
+For more complicated functions one might also put the implementation in a separate file.

     The final argument of `ToBuiltinMeaning` contains the costing functions for the relevant builtin.
 Initially this should be set to `mempty`; we'll come back and fix it later.

-    Note that there are certain restrictions on built-in functions: the function should be deterministic, it **must not throw any exceptions**, and ideally it should be easy to cost (the execution time should depend on the sizes of the arguments in some fairly straightforward way).
+    Note that there are certain restrictions on built-in functions: for example, the function should be deterministic, it **must not throw any exceptions**, and ideally it should be easy to cost (the execution time should depend on the sizes of the arguments in some fairly straightforward way).

 3. Add an integer tag for the new function to the `endcode` and `decode` methods in `instance Flat DefaultFun` in the same file.
 This